jongtao/hp-minehunt/README.md

 Navigate across a minefield to safety!
 Your minesweeping instincts will tell you how many mines are "Near" you, which includes all the cardinal and ordinal squares around you.
-Upon finishing a game, the game will display your score and the seed.
+Upon finishing a game, the game will display your score and the seed (used to generate the minefield).

-The game can take the seed as an arguement, so it's possible to share a seed amongst friends!
+The game can take the seed as an arguement, so it is possible to share a seed amongst friends and play on the same map!